influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/introduction/installation_guide.md

 13eeefdd-41b5-453f-928e-cb9c55fd2a5d    serverB:9090   serverB:9091   serverB:9092   worker alive
 ```

-## Step 4: Start using the cluster
+## Step 4: Start using the cluster.

 Now that you have a cluster of Kapacitor Enterprise members, how do you take advantage of its clustered features?
 A clustered Kapacitor is designed to duplicate work in tasks and have the cluster deduplicate the alerts those tasks generate.